logo image

 Lairig Ghru is the top Hill Pass for Walking in Scotland, running between Braemar and Aviemore, 28 miles through the Cairngorm Mountains.

-Fishing on the Invercauld Estate include on the River Dee for salmon and trout, and hill lochs for trout.
+Fishing and Shooting on the Invercauld Estate include on the River Dee for salmon and trout, and hill lochs for trout.

 The image top is of Braemar Caravan and Camping Park on the south side of the Village.
 There are touring pitches, tent pitches, and holiday cabins.